YZ1O/UNIT-1_PROJECT/README.md

-# UNIT-1_PROJECT

-## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
-This project must at least satisfy the following minimum requirements :

-- Must be interactive on CLI.
-- Use lists or dictionaries or tuples.
-- Use loops.
-- Use functions that return an output .
-- Use a Lambda function.
-- Use at least 1 Class.
-- Use some form of Error Handling .
-- Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+Employee Management System
+Overview
+A command-line interface (CLI) program that allows users to manage employee information and search for salaries.
+The system has two main users: the Employee and the Manager.
+Each of them can perform several tasks to manage employee data effectively.

-#### As a customer I should be able to do the following :
+As an employee, I should be able to:
-- Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
-- Search for Products.
+View my personal information.

-- Get recommendations for my next purchase based on my purchase history.
+Search for my salary based on my name or ID.

-- Add Products to the shopping cart .
+Update my contact details.

+As a manager, I should be able to:
+Add a new employee.

+View all employees.

+Search for an employee.

+Update employee information.

-- Remove a product from the shopping cart.
+Remove an employee from the system.

-- List the products in my shopping cart.
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .
+Export salary reports.

-#### Usage :
+Usage
- Explain to the user how to use your project . for example:
+Explain to the user how to use your project.
+For example:

+Type view_all_employees to list all employees.

+Type add_employee to add a new employee to the system.

- - type in search product_name to search for a product.
+Type search_employee employee_name to search for an employee.

- - type in list_products to show all the products in the grocery.
- - type in show product_name to get information about this product.
- - type in buy product_name to buy the product .
+Type update_employee employee_id to update employee details.

+Type remove_employee employee_id to delete an employee.

+Type search_salary employee_name to find the salary of an employee.

- - and so on...
+and so on...

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.